BarelyAPrincess/AmeliaLib/README.md

 # Base Branch
-Provives some base confirmation for all other branches of AmeliaLib.
-See `docs` for more information.
+Provides some base setup for all other branches of AmeliaLib.
+See `docs` branch for more information.